 As soon as you can after the truck accident, begin to document the wreck.
 The more material you provide your attorney, the better.

 Finally, secure copies of your accident-related medical records, and get the police report.

 Step Three: Speak to Arkansas Truck Accident Attorneys

 Bring your documents to your free lawsuit consultation.
 Your lawyer can use them to determine who is most liable for damages related to your truck accident.

 In the aftermath of an accident, it also can be stressful to respond to insurance company inquiries, trucking companies, mechanics, rental car agents, and all of the other parties necessary to secure your affairs.

 Just remember: Don’t sign anything.

-You need a skilled Arkansas truck accident lawyer by your side.
+You need skilled Arkansas truck accident attorneys by your side.
 At the Law Offices of Alan LeVar, our team strives to protect your rights and your well-being.

 One last tip: Beware of predators, or “runners.”
 They might be employees of a local chiropractor or less-scrupulous lawyers who have no qualms about knocking on the front door of recent accident victims to solicit business.
 Many claim they are associated with the insurance company or offer a free medical examination.